Gauss Principle in Incompressible Flow: Unified Variational Perspective on Pressure and Projection: Abstract

 \section{Abstract}

-Following recent work (Gonzalez \& Taha 2022; Peters \& Ormiston 2025), this manuscript clarifies what the Gauss–Appell principle determines in incompressible, inviscid flow and how it connects to classical projection methods.
+Following recent work \citep{gonzalez2022variational,peters2025application}, this manuscript clarifies what the Gauss–Appell principle determines in incompressible, inviscid flow and how it connects to classical projection methods.
 At a fixed time, freezing the velocity and varying only the material acceleration leads to minimization of a quadratic subject to acceleration-level constraints.
-First-order conditions yield a Poisson–Neumann problem for a reaction pressure whose gradient removes the non-solenoidal and wall-normal content of the provisional residual, i.e. the Leray–Hodge projection.
+First-order conditions yield a Poisson–Neumann problem for a reaction pressure whose gradient removes the non-solenoidal and wall-normal content of the provisional residual, precisely the well-known Leray–Hodge projection.
 Thus, Gauss–Appell enforces the instantaneous kinematic constraints and recovers Euler {\em at the instant}.
-In steady flows, this principle cannot select circulation or stagnation points because these are properties of the velocity state, not the instantaneous acceleration correction.
-The principle only determines the reaction pressure for an already-specified velocity field.
-The impressed/reaction pressure decomposition can be supplemented with orthogonality conditions, allowing physical inputs (e.g. circulation, freestream) to be embedded while maintaining exact constraint enforcement.
-This variational viewpoint provides a diagnostic for computational incompatibility: In a practical computation, spikes in projection effort may signal problematic boundary conditions or under-resolution, and clarifies how pressure instantaneously maintains solenoidality without creating or destroying vorticity.
-The goal of this note is simply to lend more clarity to the application of the Gauss principle, and to connect it concretely to well known concepts including potential flow theory, projection algorithms, and recent variational approaches.
+Once the impressed physics is specified, for instance via external body forces, the reaction pressure is uniquely determined (up to an additive constant) as the Lagrange multiplier enforcing incompressibility and wall impermeability; it does no work on divergence-free, wall-tangent motions.
+This is the well-established interpretation of pressure in incompressible flow~\citep{gresho1987pressure}.
+The direct, fixed-time application of this principle determines the reaction pressure for an already-specified velocity field and does not, by itself, select circulation or stagnation points, because these are properties of the velocity state, not the instantaneous acceleration correction.
+The formal decomposition of the pressure into impressed and reaction components admits representational freedom that does not imply physical non-uniqueness of the constraint force.
+Orthogonality conventions such as Dirichlet orthogonality~\citep{peters2025application} can fix the representational freedom as an additional modeling choice.
+This variational viewpoint also yields a simple computational diagnostic: the minimized Appellian equals a $L^2$ norm of the reaction-pressure gradient which vanishes for constraint-compatible updates and grows with the magnitude of divergence and wall-flux mismatch.